 The original idea behind blockchain -- a digital ledger that automatically tracks transactions between parties and confirms ownership of a crypto asset -- was creating new financial transaction technology for use on the internet.
 But crypto assets are now being developed to help secure all sorts of things from medical records to copyright protection to digital identification.

-Investors can certainly take positions in crypto assets themselves (perhaps by buying small amounts of several different cryptocurrencies), but a better way to gain exposure to the sector is to invest in companies that benefit from blockchain and crypto asset uptake.
-The amount of revenue that these crypto service providers derive from blockchain tech is still small, but that could change dramatically in the decades ahead.
+Investors can certainly take positions in crypto assets themselves, perhaps by buying small amounts of several different cryptocurrencies.
+But a better way to gain exposure to the sector is to invest in companies -- even bigger, more established companies -- that benefit from blockchain and crypto asset uptake.
+The amount of revenue these crypto service providers derive from blockchain tech is still small, but that could dramatically change in the decades ahead.

-In keeping with that guidance, here are some of the best cryptocurrency stocks to consider.
+In keeping with that guidance, here are some of the best cryptocurrency stocks to consider: